ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 > ### Durable Workflows {: .info}
 >
-> For durabile workflows, we suggest to use Oban.
-We provide tools to integrate with oban in [AshOban](https://hexdocs.pm/ash_oban).
+> For durable workflows, we suggest to use Oban.
+We provide tools to integrate with Oban in [AshOban](https://hexdocs.pm/ash_oban).
 AshOban supports very specific types of common workflows, like "triggers" that run periodically for resources, and "scheduled actions" which run generic actions on a cron.
-You should not be afraid to write "standard" oban jobs and code where possible.
+You should not be afraid to write "standard" Oban jobs and code where possible.
 Don't bend over backwards trying to fit everything into AshOban.

 ## Action Lifecycle Hooks